Missouri v. Frye: Background

 In August 2007, Galin Frye was arrested and charged with driving without a license for the third time, making it a felony in Missouri.
 The prosecutor in the case sent Frye's attorney two plea offers; one to recommend a three-year sentence with Frye serving only ten days in jail if he pleaded guilty to the felony, and the second to reduce the felony to a misdemeanor, and Frye to serve 90 days in jail.
-Despite these offers being made, Frye's attorney never notified him about them and they expired before being acted upon.
+Frye's attorney never notified him about the offers and they expired before being acted upon.
 Frye was arrested again for driving with a suspended license shortly before his preliminary hearing, after the offers had expired.
 He pleaded guilty to the new charge, and was sentenced to three years in prison.

 Frye filed for postconviction relief, claiming that his attorney's failure to communicate the plea offers denied him of his right to effective counsel.
-At a preliminary hearing, he testified that had he known about the plea bargain offers, he would have pleaded guilty to the misdemeanor charge.
+At a preliminary hearing he testified that he would have pleaded guilty to the misdemeanor charge, had he known about the plea bargain offers.
 His appeal was denied by a state court, but the decision was reversed by the Missouri Court of Appeals.